sjbennett123/polarlarp/content/monster_manual/homegrown/magnus_kane.md

   - Craftsman Other: Golem Research 30 Levels
   - Craftsman Other: Planes Lore 30 Levels

-motivation: You are fueled by nothing more than vengeance, so BE RELENTLESS unless commanded by your Raid Leader of above command in the Bloody Fist.

 costume:
   - Mystic Wood Elf Horns
   - Long Coat